 For more information please visit:

+As Music Director of the Central Wisconsin Symphony Orchestra (1991-2001), Eric conducted its first concert broadcast recordings for Wisconsin Public Radio.
+He led an energetic series of commissions of works by American women and collaborated with soloists Mischa Dichter, Edgar Meyer, flutist Jim Walker and baritone Kurt Ollmann, among many others.
 As Music Director of the Master Singers of Milwaukee (2003-2010), Eric led the choir in a concert of Nordic music in New York City in May, 2005 at the invitation of the Finnish government.
 During Eric's tenure, the Master Singers offered an annual series of subscription concerts featuring innovative, collaborative performances with Wisconsin's leading ensembles, a summer opera series and numerous outreach appearances throughout Wisconsin.
 In 2009, Eric prepared the Master Singers for their debut with the Milwaukee Symphony Orchestra in performances of Mahler's Symphony No. 8 under Andreas Delfs.
 As Music Director of the Festival Choir of Madison (1993-2006), Eric directed four live-broadcast concerts from the Elvehjem Museum of Art for Wisconsin Public Radio.
 He led the Festival Choir in its inaugural CD, Wisconsin Sings!, selections from which were broadcast nationwide by National Public Radio.
-During his tenure, Eric and the choir completed an impressive series of commissions, premiering and recording works by Brent Michael Davids, Jean Belmont, Daron Hagen and Stephen Paulus, and were regular collaborators with the Wisconsin Chamber Orchestra, the Oakwood Chamber Players and the Wisconsin Brass Quintet.
+During his tenure, Eric and the choir completed a series of commissions, premiering and recording works by Brent Michael Davids, Jean Belmont, Daron Hagen and Stephen Paulus, and were regular collaborators with the Wisconsin Chamber Orchestra and the Wisconsin Brass Quintet.
 Eric frequently prepared the Festival Choir for Wisconsin Chamber Orchestra performances, including Concerts on the Square for audiences numbering in the tens of thousands at the Wisconsin State Capitol; the second of these was telecast over Wisconsin Public Television in 2003.
 Eric Townell’s festival appearances include the Ost-West Musikfest (Austria) and Festival dà Bach á Bartók (Italy).